Burchard’s Box and the Birth of the Census

 Letters reveal that at this early stage of the project, the creators of the Census were grappling with concerns voiced in particular by ‘Lee, Pan and Kennedy’ [Rensselaer Lee, Erwin Panofsky and Clarence Kennedy] that the format may be too sterile.
 Reference was made to the ’spectre of the Christian Index’, that is, the card system of the Index of Christian Art founded at Princeton in 1917.
 On the 8th of October, Krautheimer addressed these concerns to Saxl, writing that ‘an index is as good and as sterile as the people who make and use it’.
 He suggested that they could revise the plan, ‘placing more emphasis on individual studies which would centre around the main problem and making the index a mere offshoot of such studies’.
 A shift towards collecting materials by means of individual research projects would ‘give more freedom to the individual but at the same time it may, I fear, postpone the publication of a handlist’.

 In the passage cited on the right, Krautheimer then shared thoughts on the chronological scope of the project that echo through the history of the Census project, up to the present day.
-Seventy-five years later its focus focus remains on the Renaissance response to genuinely antique monuments, rather than Renaissance inventions inspired by the antique, and on the period 1400–1600.
+Seventy-five years later its focus remains on the Renaissance response to genuinely antique monuments, rather than Renaissance inventions inspired by the antique, and on the period 1400–1600.

 The letter of 8 October, 1946 is an essential document for the history of the Census.
 In it Krautheimer also expresses his support of Saxl’s proposal to have ‘Mrs. Bober’, the American archaeologist Phyllis Bober, survey periodicals and gather literature for the Census, as is discussed in Room 2.